SC asks Nusli Wadia, Ratan Tata to resolve differences in defamation case

 "You both are mature people.
 You both are leaders of industry.
 Why don't you both settle the matter.
 Why don't you sit together and resolve your differences.
 Do you all need to pursue litigation like this?", said a bench headed by Chief Justice S A Bobde.
 The bench, also comprising Justices B R Gavai and Surya Kant, which was initially inclined to dispose of the matter while upholding the finding of Bombay High Court that there was no intention of defamation, adjourned the matter for January 13, after counsel for Wadia said that he would like to seek instruction from his client on the separate suit filed in the matter.

-At the outset, Senior advocate Neeraj Kishan Kaul, appearing for Wadia, said that he has nothing against Tata Group and was not claiming any defamation caused to him by his removal from the board.
+At the outset, Senior advocate A Sundaram, appearing for Wadia, said that he has nothing against Tata Group and was not claiming any defamation caused to him by his removal from the board.
 "I am not against the company, which removed me.
 I am against those people who requisitioned for the resolution, which was eventually leaked to the media," he said, adding that they should withdraw the allegations.

 The bench told Wadia that Ratan Tata and others have some grievances against him and questioned as to how does that amount to defamation.
 Senior advocate Abhishek Manu Singhvi, appearing for Ratan Tata said that Wadia has given a statutory notice seeking the response.